BrysonL/personal-site/content/blog/tswizzles-biggest-fan.md

 ---
-title: "T Swizzle's Biggest Fan"
+title: "What's on the shirt, Taylor?"
 thumbnail: "img/t-swizzle.jpeg"
 date: 2023-07-25
 ---
-*Interviewer: You've been unemployed for almost two months now.
-Can you tell me about how you've overcome a challenge in that time?*

-Me: Weird question, but I'm glad you asked.
+What follows is the harrowing ordeal of one man's quest to make the perfect Era's tour outfit.
+In the process I made what may actually be a novel discovery in the thoroughly investigated world of Taylor Swift.
 It all started on November 16, 2022...

 <!--more-->

-#### S: Swiftuation
 The Taylor Swift Eras Tour tickets had gone on sale two days prior in what [some might call a fiasco](https://www.bbc.com/news/entertainment-arts-64384304), and despite having T Swizzle as my #1 Spotify artist 9 of the last 10 years[^1] I was not a Verified Fan.
 Over many hours that Wednesday,[^2] I tried and failed to get tickets in Philly, Tampa, and Nashville.
 On the 253rd try I managed to secure tickets in Denver in exchange for 10% of my income over the next 5 years and the naming rights to my first child or startup, whichever comes first.[^3]

 All was well for the next 6 months until my brother went to the Philly Eras Tour and came back with reports not only of a 3.5 hour T Swift set, but also of everyone (else) at the concert in costume.

-#### T: Task
-Not to be outdone by a bunch of middle schoolers, at at this point without a day job, I set my mind to making the best[^4] and most historically accurate Taylor Swift music video tribute costume.
+Not to be outdone by a bunch of middle schoolers, and at this point without a day job, I set my mind to making the best[^4] and most historically accurate Taylor Swift music video tribute costume.
 This task was made significantly harder by the fact that most of Taylor's songs about men are not exactly flattering, and if I could help it didn't want to go dressed like a villain.

-#### A: Action
 Armed with a mountain of free time and exactly one stakeholder (read: wife) to please I set about my task.
 To start, I watched every single early T Swift music video where the guy is not an absolute jerk (*Tim McGraw*, *Our Song*, *Begin Again*, *Love Story*, etc.)[^5] and made a Google doc with screenshots of Taylor's and the male deuteragonist's outfits.
 I then presented this document to my wife, who immediately vetoed them all and picked a picture she saw on Instagram as our inspiration. *You Belong With Me* it is!

 In this video, Taylor is the unassuming band-geek-girl-next-door who has fallen for the high school quarterback (who has also fallen for her but she doesn't know it yet!).
 The video opens with Taylor and the Boy in their respective rooms and in their respective PJs writing notes to each other on their respective notepads and showing each other through their respective windows: